 James Abate: Yes.
-There was a case which we handled in Bridgewater Municipal Court for DWI.
+There was a case that we handled in Bridgewater Municipal Court for DWI.
 The officer turned on music so loud before he got out of the car, that he was able to keep the exterior microphone from recording.
-I obtained the state police manual for proper use of the video recording equipment and it precludes use of personal entertainment units in the car.
-As a result, we were able to have all the evidencesuppressed and the case was dismissed.
+I obtained the state police manual for proper use of the video recording equipment and it precludes the use of personal entertainment units in the car.
+As a result, we were able to have all the evidence suppressed and the case was dismissed.

 There was another case in Clark Municipal Court where the video on the psychophysical test demonstrated that the client did not understand the directions.
 He spoke a different language and that brings up a whole host of different case law.

 The important thing is the instructions that were given were not clear to the driver.
 He was putting his arms up and the officer wasn’t demonstrating the test in a fashion where he could understand what was going on.
 As a result, we were able to have that case dismissed.

 The Environment In Which The Field Sobriety Test Is Administered Must Adhere To Criteria In The Manual